realflchang/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/6248aff6-ff51-452a-a8a8-3e92c9c36d5a" alt="Click Save" />
 <br /><br />

 <p>Restart our Client VM in Azure, and sign back in.
-In command prompt, running ipconfig /all now shows DNS Server pointing to our DC:</p>
+In command prompt, running ipconfig /all now shows DNS Server pointing to our DC1:</p>
 <img src="https://github.com/user-attachments/assets/b98f7a43-7b95-4ed3-bcb4-9969b1f43c75" alt="Client VM now has DNS to DC" />
 <br /><br />

-<p>Let's make the Client VM join the DC domain.
-In System properties, click on "To rename this computer or change its domain or workgroup;:</p>
+<p>Let's make the Client VM join the DC1 domain.
+In System properties, click on "To rename this computer or change its domain or workgroup:</p>
 <img src="https://github.com/user-attachments/assets/f0724fc1-22a9-4621-a3d2-43b46b4ae388" alt="System properties" />
 <br /><br />